RWS/dxa-model-service/README.md

 Support
 -------
-At SDL we take your investment in Digital Experience very seriously, if you encounter any issues with the Digital Experience Accelerator, please use one of the following channels:
+At RWS we take your investment in Digital Experience very seriously, if you encounter any issues with the Digital Experience Accelerator, please use one of the following channels:

 - Report issues directly in [this repository](https://github.com/sdl/dxa-model-service/issues)
-- Ask questions 24/7 on the SDL Tridion Community at https://tridion.stackexchange.com
+- Ask questions 24/7 on the Tridion Community at https://tridion.stackexchange.com
-- Contact SDL Professional Services for DXA release management support packages to accelerate your support requirements
+- Contact RWS Professional Services for DXA release management support packages to accelerate your support requirements

 Documentation